-Students at this level are introduced to the layout and fabrication of practical projects such as bathrooms, kitchens, etc. Shop safety is emphasized at all time since the students are now working more independently.
-They are also introduced to repair, maintenance, appliances, equipment and practical application of plumbing theory.
+Students at this level are introduced to the layout and fabrication of practical projects such as bathrooms, kitchens, etc. Shop safety is emphasized at all times since the students are now working more independently.
+They are also introduced to repairing and maintaining plumbing systems including appliances, water heaters and boilers.
+Practical application of theory and plumbing codes are reinforced throughout the year using selected projects.